epi-interactive/Selection_Overlay/README.md

     callModule(EPISelect, "data", RV)
 ```

-Listen for the click and show a modal:
+Listen for the click and show the overlay:
 ``` r
     observeEvent(input$show, {
         showModal(